 Step 5.
 Configure Firewall.

-Before you can access the pgadmin4 web interface, if you have the UFW firewall running, you need to open port 80 (HTTP) to allow incoming traffic on Apache service as follows:
+Before you can access the pgadmin4 web interface, if you have the UFW firewall running, you need to open port 80 (HTTP) to allow incoming traffic on the Apache service as follows:

 sudo ufw allow 80 sudo ufw allow 443 sudo ufw status